-Diabetes mellitus is one of the most common metabolic diseases in children worldwide.
+Diabetes is one of the most common metabolic diseases in children worldwide.
 Without a continuous treatment and monitoring, diabetes mellitus can lead to severe microvascular and macrovascular complication.
-In Belgium, about 15 centres are recognized by the National Institute for Health and Disability Insurance (NIHDI) for the treatment of diabetes mellitus in youth (list only available in Dutch or French).
+In Belgium, about 15 centres are recognized by the INAMI-RIZIV for the treatment of diabetes in youth (list only available in Dutch or French).
 Through regular data collections, the IQECAD project monitors quality of care in these centres and provides individualised feedback , helping the centres to improve their quality of care.

 IQECAD uses the so-called audit-feedback method to monitor quality of care and support healthcare providers in improving quality of care.